Updated: July 10, 2026

 4. Unwind at One of EZE Airport’s Lounges

-Most lounges are reserved for business-class travelers or VIP members, but some are open to all passengers for an additional fee.
-Lounges provide a quiet environment with Wi-Fi, complimentary drinks, snacks, and in some cases, shower facilities.
-Time certainly passes faster when you relax in the comfort of an airport lounge.
+Most lounges admit business-class travelers or VIP members, but some sell day access to any passenger for a fee.
+Inside you get a quiet room, Wi-Fi, complimentary drinks and snacks, and in some cases showers.
+Time passes faster there.

 5. Need Some Rest?